-We note Clean Bus Technology Fund (CBTF) support has successfully been awarded to operators previously; further funding will need to be available either through the CBTF or via local funding schemes for operators of all sizes.
+We note Clean Bus Technology Fund (CBTF) support has successfully been awarded to larger operators previously; further funding will need to made available either through the CBTF or via local funding schemes for operators of all sizes.
+It should be noted, in Leeds where the timescale for clean air zone implementation is more advanced, West Yorkshire Combined Authority has topped up CBTF funding to ensure all operators who applied were successful.
 Individual bus operators will outline the level of support required in their individual submissions.
-It should also be noted, that even with support operators are contributing by paying the ongoing maintenance for these systems, which demonstrates commitment to improved air quality.

 Increasing bus priority is a strong requirement helping to make bus journeys faster and competing with car journey times to act as a viable alternative and encourage modal shift from car.
-In the longer term, TfGM, Local authorities and the Combined Authority must work with operators to ensure traffic management policies favour bus priority to ensure these collective objectives are met.
+The opportunity of the Transforming Cities Fund bid must be taken and in the longer term Sheffield City Council and the Combined Authority must work with operators to ensure traffic management policies favour bus priority to ensure these collective objectives are met.